qmk/qmk.fm_old/_pages/keyboards/gergo.md

 * [Blank keymap](/keyboards/gergo/keymap-blank.png)

 ## Gadgets
 Gergo comes suited for gadgets to be added to the keyboard.
-Currently a 1u Trackball is avalible and others are on the way!
+Currently a 1u Trackball is available and others are on the way!
 Modify your rules.mk to enable/disable specfic gadgets.

 Or if you're impaitent, build your own using the open source footprint avalible [on Github!](http://github.com/germ/germ-footprints).